B-AVIBench: Towards Evaluating the Robustness of Large Vision-Language Model on Black-box Adversarial Visual-Instructions: Conclusion

 \section{Conclusion}

-In conclusion, this paper introduces AVIBench, a comprehensive framework designed to analyze the robustness of Large Vision-Language Models (LVLMs) against different types of adversarial visual-instructions (AVIs), including image-based AVIs, text-based AVIs, and content bias AVIs.
-AVIBench generates 260K AVIs, encompassing a wide range of multimodal capabilities and content biases.
+In conclusion, this paper introduces B-AVIBench, a comprehensive framework designed to analyze the robustness of Large Vision-Language Models (LVLMs) against different types of black-box adversarial visual-instructions (B-AVIs), including image-based B-AVIs, text-based B-AVIs, and content bias B-AVIs.
+B-AVIBench generates 316K B-AVIs, encompassing a wide range of multimodal capabilities and content biases.
 It conducts extensive evaluations involving 14 open-source LVLMs and two closed-source LVLMs.
-AVIBench provides a valuable tool for assessing the defense mechanisms of LVLMs.
+B-AVIBench provides a valuable tool for assessing the defense mechanisms of LVLMs.
 The vulnerabilities identified in LVLMs, when subjected to intentional and careless attacks, emphasize the critical need to enhance the robustness, security, and fairness of LVLMs to ensure their responsible deployment across various applications.
-Additionally, AVIBench will be publicly available as an open-source resource, serving as a foundational tool for robust LVLM research.
+Additionally, B-AVIBench will be publicly available as an open-source resource, serving as a foundational tool for robust LVLM research.

-\textbf{ETHICS STATEMENT.} This paper analyzes the inherent biases in LVLMs, specifically cultural, gender, and racial biases, and their effectiveness in identifying unsafe information using content bias AVIs.
+\textbf{ETHICS STATEMENT.} This paper analyzes the inherent biases in LVLMs.
 The research aims to promote the safe and fair usage of LVLMs.
 All images used are sourced from the Internet, and biased images are not intentionally created.
 The images of content bias attacks will not be publicly shared and will only be used for online testing.